Jessegator/SONAR/README.md

 # SONAR: A Synthetic AI-Audio Detection Framework and Benchmark
-An official implementation of submission #8452 "SONAR: A Synthetic AI-Audio Detection Framework and Benchmark"
+An official implementation of "SONAR: A Synthetic AI-Audio Detection Framework and Benchmark"

 ## Enviroment